|Student Rating:||4.6 / 5|

 |Other things to know||Other things to know||Other things to know|

 The new Capital One SavorOne Student card offers great variety with its bonus cash back categories, as well as a $0 annual fee.
 Cardholders can earn 3% cash back on dining, entertainment, streaming services (enrollment required) and at grocery stores (excluding Walmart and Target).
-You’ll also earn 5% back on hotel and rental car bookings made through Capital One Travel, 1% cash back on all other purchases and 8% cash back on tickets at Vivid Seats, which could be a huge perk if you are an avid music fan.
+You’ll also earn 5% back on hotel and rental car bookings made through Capital One Travel, 1% cash back on all other purchases and 8% cash back on tickets at the Capital One Entertainment portal, which could be a huge perk if you are an avid music fan.

 A good option for students beginning their credit journey, the Chase Freedom Student credit card offers cardholders a $50 welcome bonus after you make your first purchase within the first three months, plus an additional $20 annual bonus for the first five years if you keep your account in good standing.
 You can also earn 1% cash back on all purchases and take advantage of the Chase Ultimate Rewards program to redeem your earnings in the form of cash back, statement credits, Apple purchases, travel and more.
 Many incoming college students lack a car for at least their first year, so it’s a nice perk that Chase Freedom Student also earns 5% cash back on Lyft rides through March 2025.
 Exploring your college town just got more affordable.